amiralimollaei/pixi-bot/README.md

                         Platform to run the bot on.
   --log-level {debug,info,warning,error,critical}, -l {debug,info,warning,error,critical}
                         Set the logging level.
-  --model MODEL, -m MODEL
+  --api-url API_URL, -a API_URL
+                        OpenAI Compatible API URL to use for the bot --auth, --no-auth     whether or not to authorize to the API backends --model MODEL, -m MODEL
-                        Model to use for the bot.
-Default is 'google/gemini-2.5-pro`.
+                        Language Model to use for the main chatbot bot --model-max-context MODEL_MAX_CONTEXT, -ctx MODEL_MAX_CONTEXT
+                        Maximum model context size (in tokens), pixi tries to apporiximately stay within this context size, Default is '16192`.
   --helper-model HELPER_MODEL, -hm HELPER_MODEL
+                        Language Model to use for agentic tools --helper-model-max-context HELPER_MODEL_MAX_CONTEXT, -hctx HELPER_MODEL_MAX_CONTEXT
+                        Maximum helper model context size (in tokens), pixi tries to apporiximately stay within this context size, Default is '16192`.
+  --embedding-model EMBEDDING_MODEL, -em EMBEDDING_MODEL
+                        Embedding Model to use for embedding tools --embedding-model-max-context EMBEDDING_MODEL_MAX_CONTEXT, -ectx EMBEDDING_MODEL_MAX_CONTEXT
+                        Maximum embedding model context size (in tokens), pixi tries to apporiximately stay within this context size, Default is '16192`.
+  --embedding-model-dimension EMBEDDING_MODEL_DIMENSION, -ed EMBEDDING_MODEL_DIMENSION
+                        Dimention to use for the embedding model, Default is '768`.
+  --embedding-model-split-size EMBEDDING_MODEL_SPLIT_SIZE, -esplit EMBEDDING_MODEL_SPLIT_SIZE
+                        Split size to use for the embedding chunk tokenizer, Default is '1024`.
+  --embedding-model-min-size EMBEDDING_MODEL_MIN_SIZE, -emin EMBEDDING_MODEL_MIN_SIZE
-                        Model to use for agentic tools.
-Default is 'google/gemini-2.5-flash`.
+                        Minimum chunk size to use for the embedding chunk tokenizer, Default is '256`.
-  --api-url API_URL, -a API_URL
+  --embedding-model-max-size EMBEDDING_MODEL_MAX_SIZE, -emax EMBEDDING_MODEL_MAX_SIZE
-                        OpenAI Compatible API URL to use for the bot.
-Default is 'https://api.deepinfra.com/v1/openai'.
+                        Maximum chunk size to use for the embedding chunk tokenizer, Default is '256`.
+  --embedding-model-sentence-level, --no-embedding-model-sentence-level, -esent
+                        whether or not the embedding model is a sentence level embedding model, Default is 'False`.
+  --tool-calling, --no-tool-calling
+                        allows pixi to use built-in and/or plugin tools, tool calling can only be used if the model supports them --tool-logging, --no-tool-logging
-  --disable-tool-calls  Disable tool calls --disable-images      Disable accepting images --disable-audio       Disable accepting audio --log-tool-calls      Enable logging for tool calls (enabled by default when running with logging level DEBUG) --database-names DATABASE_NAMES [DATABASE_NAMES ...], -d DATABASE_NAMES [DATABASE_NAMES ...]
+                        verbose logging for tool calls (enabled by default when running with logging level DEBUG) --wiki-search, --no-wiki-search
+                        allows pixi to search any mediawiki compatible Wiki --gif-search, --no-gif-search
+                        allows pixi to search for gifs online, and send them in chat --image-support, --no-image-support
+                        allows pixi to download and process image files --audio-support, --no-audio-support
+                        allows pixi to download and process audio files --environment-whitelist, --no-environment-whitelist
+                        whether or not the ids passed to --filter-environment-ids are whitelisted or blacklisted --environment-ids ENVIRONMENT_IDS [ENVIRONMENT_IDS ...]
+                        add the id of the environment that the bot is or is not allowed to respond in (space-separated).
+If not provided, the bot will respond everywhere.
+  --database-names DATABASE_NAMES [DATABASE_NAMES ...], -d DATABASE_NAMES [DATABASE_NAMES ...]
                         add the name of databases to use (space-separated).
-  --allowed-places ALLOWED_PLACES [ALLOWED_PLACES ...]
-                        add the name of places that the bot is allowed to respond in (space-separated).
-If not provided, the bot will respond everywhere.
 ```

 ## Lisence